mansona/simplabs-git-workshop/slides/git-workshop.md

 Notes:

+**read the slide**

 - of course you need automated testing but
   - quality isn't correctness: bad code can still work correctly
-  - wrong code with wrong or no tests doesn't make a good package
+  - wrong code with wrong or no tests can slip through any automated system
-- after pairing, reviewing is the best way there is to share know-how
+- also aside from pairing, reviewing is the best way there is to share know-how
   - you don't want to end up with only the author of something knowing anything about how it works
-- …to make reviews work and work well though, make sure a PR fulfils the requirements…
+- …to make reviews work and work well though, make sure a PR fulfils some basic requirements…

 ---